Approximating (Weighted) Chromatic Correlation Clustering via Cluster LP: Introduction

 \section{Introduction}

+Given a complete graph where each edge is labeled by either ``$+$'' or ``$-$'', \cc (\CC) asks to find a vertex clustering that minimizes the total number of \emph{disagreed edges}, where we say an edge is disagreed if it is a ``$-$'' edge within a cluster or a ``$+$'' edge across clusters.
+This problem is a fundamental combinatorial optimization problem that has been extensively studied in various forms across fields~\cite{zahn1964approximating,regnie1965some,doreian1996partitioning,ben1999clustering,chen2003computing,shamir2004cluster,bansal2004correlation}.
+The readers are also referred to Wahid and Hassini~\cite{wahid2022literature} for a dedicated survey on this problem.

-\textsc{Correlation Clustering}~\cite{doreian1996partitioning, bansal2004correlation, shamir2004cluster} is a fundamental problem in the fields of combinatorial optimization and machine learning.
-Recently, there has been a dedicated line of work~\cite{bansal2004correlation, charikar2005clustering, ailon2008aggregating, chawla2015near, cohen2022correlation, cohen2023handling, cao2024understanding} on improving the approximation ratio for this problem that culminated in $1.437$ due to Cao, Cohen-Addad, Lee, Li, Newman, and Vogl~\cite{cao2024understanding}.
-A key component of this success is in approximately solving an exponential-sized LP, called the \emph{cluster LP}, in polynomial time and rounding this nearly optimal solution to an integral solution.
+This problem is well-known to be NP/APX-hard~\cite{shamir2004cluster,bansal2004correlation,chen2003computing,charikar2005clustering}, and recently, it is further shown that the problem cannot be approximated within a constant smaller than $24/23$ unless $\textrm{P}=\textrm{BPP}$~\cite{cao2024understanding}.
+There has also been a long line of work~\cite{bansal2004correlation,charikar2005clustering,ailon2008aggregating,chawla2015near,cohen2022correlation,cohen2023handling,cao2024understanding} on improving the approximation ratio for this problem that recently culminated in $1.485$ due to Cao, Cohen-Addad, Lee, Li, Newman, and Vogl~\cite{cao2024understanding}.
+A key component of their positive result is in approximately solving an exponential-sized LP, called the \emph{cluster LP}, in polynomial time and rounding this nearly optimal solution to an integral solution.

-\textsc{Chromatic Correlation Clustering} is an interesting generalization of \textsc{Correlation Clustering} that has been intensively studied in the literature~\cite{bonchi2015chromatic, anava2015improved, klodt2021color, xiu2022chromatic, lee2025improved}.
-Previous approaches for this generalization are limited to either color-blind algorithms~\cite{klodt2021color}, reducing to \textsc{Correlation Clustering}~\cite{anava2015improved, klodt2021color, xiu2022chromatic}, or rounding a solution to the standard LP relaxation~\cite{anava2015improved}.
-The recent work by Lee, Fan, and Lee~\cite{lee2025improved} achieving $2.15$-approximation is also based on reducing to the monochromatic version using an optimal solution to the standard LP relaxation.
+\ccc (\CCC) is a generalization of \CC motivated by clustering data with categorical interactions~\cite{bonchi2015chromatic,angel2016clustering,amburg2020clustering}.
+In this generalization, ``$+$'' edges are labeled with colors.
+The objective is to find a clustering of vertices and a coloring of the clusters that minimize the total number of disagreements, where ``+'' edges within a cluster are deemed disagreed if their colors differ from that of the cluster.
+This chromatic version has been intensively studied in the literature~\cite{bonchi2015chromatic,anava2015improved,klodt2021color,xiu2022chromatic,lee2025improved}, but previous approaches to this generalization were nevertheless limited to color-blind algorithms~\cite{klodt2021color}, reduction to the monochromatic version~\cite{anava2015improved,klodt2021color,xiu2022chromatic}, and rounding algorithms using the standard LP relaxation~\cite{anava2015improved}.
+The recent work by Lee, Fan, and Lee~\cite{lee2025improved} achieving an approximation ratio of $2.15$ for \CCC is also based on reducing to monochromatic \CC using an optimal solution to the standard LP relaxation for \CCC.